 - Hansa D. Bhargava, MD, WebMD.com

 So, the one tip I give all my clients is to set a timer on their smartwatch or phone every 30 to 60 minutes.
-Also, buy one of those Super Sparrow bottles that give you an exact measure of how much water you’re filling up.
+Also, buy one of those Super Sparrow bottles that give you an exact measure of how much drinking water you’re filling up.

 Every time you finish a bottle, record it along with your food journaling and make sure that it all adds up to at least eight glasses per day.